Herdez Avocado Hot Sauce is bueno.

 The Dude of Food’s introduction to coffee was during the summer of 1981 when I traveled around the United States on a youth tour.
 I remember going to Brennan’s in New Orleans and trying their famous coffee as everyone was talking about it.
 A few friends and I were all wound up from drinking way too many cups during our breakfast.
 Being that we were 14-15 years old the effect was gnarly.
 We started sweating and ran around the city for a couple of hours after breakfast, trying to keep up with ourselves.

-The next story that shaped my mind about coffee was during the road to qualify for the world cup games.
-I was in Antigua, Guatemala and a match was to begin at 5:30am.
-It was a big game for points.
-Mexico was playing USA.
-Being that it was still a little early for beers, I began drinking coffee while watching the match play out.
-I really liked the taste of the fresh Guatemalan coffee and it became my favorite for years.
+The next story that helped shape my mind about coffee was during the road to qualify for the world cup games.
+I was in Antigua, Guatemala and a big point match was to begin at 5:30am between Mexico and USA.
+Being that it was still a little early for beers, I began drinking coffee while watching the match.
+I really liked the taste of the fresh Guatemalan coffee and it quickly became my favorite for years.
 I always buy the Starbucks Antigua version when I see the bags in the market.

 For the last couple of years I’ve had a Brazilian girlfriend.
 Brazil is the number 1 producer of coffee beans in the world.
 Upon returning from a visit to Brazil she brought back some coffee.
 The brand was Pilao and I love it too.
 It’s really strong so it doesn’t take huge heaps to get a good cup of coffee.